KonstanzeTan/tan_etal_DCM/README.md

 ```
 gene expression ~  methylation + Age + Gender + ancestry + RNA Integrity Number(RIN) + 5 PEER factors
 ```
+Software/packages used: MatrixEQTL (R)

+## Causal analyses (Mendelian Randomisation and Colocalisation)

+We elucidated the putative causal contribution of sentinel CpG methylation to DCM and proximal gene expression using [SMR](https://yanglab.westlake.edu.cn/software/smr/#Overview).

+The scripts in this repository detail the primary SMR analysis, one-sample MR validation of SMR-significant hits, and colocalisation analysis of genetic associations for the assessed traits

+Software/packages used: SMR, AER(R), coloc(R)

+## Weighted gene correlation network analysis (WGCNA)

+We employed WGCNA to detect co-methylation modules amongst DCM-associated CpGs.

+Software/packages used: WGCNA (R)

+## Construction of methylation risk score (MRS) from fine-mapping data and examining associations with CVD

+Following fine-mapping of 28 DCM sentinel CpGs and testing individual CpGs within fine-mapped regions for CVD trait associations, we constructed CVD-trait specific MRS as a weighted sum of methylation betas from CpGs within fine-mapped regions and tested MRS for association with CVD.